hammerheim-game/hammerheim-rules/5-warbands.md

 merciless traits of the Druchii race.
 Profile M WS BS S T W I A Ld
 5 5 4 3 3 1 6 1 9
-Weapons/Armour: A High Born may be armed with weapons and armour chosen from the Dark Elf Equipment list.
+Weapons/Armor: A High Born may be armed with weapons and armor chosen from the Dark Elf Equipment list.
 Skills: The High Born may choose from Combat, Shooting, Academic & Speed when he gains a new skill.
 In addition,